cliffwang0825/starfighter-game/README.md

    Then open [http://localhost:8000](http://localhost:8000) in a desktop or mobile browser.

-3. **Play the game** – The title screen shows your best score and lets you pick **Easy / Medium / Hard** before launching.
-Tap, click, or press Space/Enter to deploy once you have selected a difficulty.
+3. **Play the game** – The title screen shows your best score and lets you pick **Easy / Medium / Hard** plus a one- or two-pilot sortie before launching.
+Tap, click, or press Space/Enter to deploy once you have selected a configuration.

 ## Controls